Skip to Content

 Discolored water

 We all expect clean and clear water to flow from our taps, but sometimes you might see something else.
 After treatment, the water introduced into the system is clean and clear.
 There are, however, natural dissolved minerals in the water that can settle in the piping system over months or years.
-When there is higher-than-normal use of cold water—such as filling a swimming pool or using a fire hydrant—that increased flow could stir up the reddish sediment lying on the bottom of the pipes.
+When there is higher-than-normal use of cold water—such as construction, hydrant use, firefighting, or main breaks—that increased flow could stir up sediment lying on the bottom of the pipes.
 In some cases, such as when there has been recent maintenance on the water distribution system, the water may appear milky white.
 This is caused by tiny air bubbles.
-Although discolored water typically won't make you sick, you might want to flush the pipes in your house before drinking the water or washing.

 Here's how to flush your home's pipes: